-The versatility is enabled by a wide array of Java-based tools for web application architecture, so Java web application architecture developers and businesses also get flexibility in how to reach their goal.
+The versatility is enabled by a wide array of Java-based tools for web application architecture, so Java web application architecture developers and businesses also get flexibility in how to reach their goals.

-The trend of moving operations to cloud inevitably led to the development of cloud based web application architecture.
-A big benefit of this type is data decoupling: a cloud based app runs and is stored on both on a local server and in the cloud.
-As for security, cloud based web application architecture enables access and identity management to protect app data.
+The trend of moving operations to the cloud inevitably led to the development of cloud-based web application architecture.
+A big benefit of this type is data decoupling: a cloud-based app runs and is stored both on a local server and in the cloud.
+As for security, cloud-based web application architecture enables access and identity management to protect app data.

 Node.js Web Application Architecture

-Node.js web application architecture relies on model-view patterns, including MVC (model-view-controller), MVVM (model-view-viewmodel), and MVP (model-view-presenter).
+Node.js web application architecture relies on model-view patterns, including MVC (model-view-controller), MVVM (model-view-view-model), and MVP (model-view-presenter).
 The patterns allow for identifying code elements and a proper way to route and configure them.
-Node.js enables the creation of proper directory and design patterns.
+Node.js enables the creation of a proper directory and design patterns.

 Node.js web application architecture uses an entity-relationship diagram for data systematization, dividing the code, breaking logic into modules, and processing valuable insights from logs to ensure the application runs smoothly.
 In addition, Node.js web application architecture allows for building scalable web apps.